TRD Exhaust or Aftermarket 4Runner Exhaust Systems?

 Reduction in Performance from Factory Exhaust Systems

-The method of the exhaust portion of the combustion process happens this way.
-At the beginning of the exhaust stroke, the exhaust valve opens.
+At the beginning of the stroke, the exhaust valve opens.
 The piston pushes the gasses out.
 Ideally, there should be no resistance to this step, and the piston should be able to push the gasses out of the cylinder easily.
 If there is already pressure there and the piston has to push against any resistance, energy is wasted.

 CAI (Cold Air Intake) System to Increase Performance